 A speedy website attracts more traffic, reduces bounce rates, and ranks better on search engines.
-Maybe it’s time to re-evaluate your site’s caching needs and invest in an upmarket plugin to reap the rewards of your hard work.
+Maybe it’s time to re-evaluate your site’s caching needs and invest in an upmarket cache plugin to reap the rewards of your hard work.

 Let’s put this all into context before we move on to the tests.

 In a nutshell, a cache is a component that stores data so future requests for that data can be served faster.